“Amateurs sit and wit for inspiration, the rest of us get up and go to work.” — Stephen King

 Going to Work on the Business, is Going to Work on Your Life

-Gerber writes that working on your business development is a metaphor for working on your life:
+Working on your business development is a metaphor for working on your life.

 Create More Life for Everyone

 “And that, I believe, is the heart of the process: not efficiency, not effectiveness, not more money, not to ‘downsize’ or ‘get lean,’ but to simply and finally create more life for everyone who comes into contact with the business, but most of all, for you, the person who owns it.

 Continuous Improvement for Its Own Sake is a Waste of Time

 Improvement doesn’t mean anything if it doesn’t address the hearts, minds, and souls of people.

 “So, I obviously feel passionately about the subject.
 What you call it doesn’t really matter; call it the Business Development Process, Reengineering, TQM, Excellence, or Kaizen — the entire subject becomes a desultory process if it doesn’t address the hearts and minds and souls of people.

 Quality is just a word, and an empty word at that, if it doesn’t include harmony, balance, passion, intention, attention.